dfinity/motoko-dev-server/README.md

 mo-dev --hot-reload
 ```

-Run the Motoko VM server on a specified port (`--port` or `-p`; default is `7700`):
+Run the HMR server on a specified port (`--port` or `-p`; default is `7700`):

 ```sh
 mo-dev --port 7700
 ```

-This server exposes a REST API which can be called using the [`ic0`](https://www.npmjs.com/package/ic0) npm package.
+Hot module reloading makes it possible to preserve a Motoko actor's state between code changes.
 This feature is powered by the [Motoko VM](https://github.com/dfinity/motoko.rs), a work-in-progress Motoko interpreter written in Rust.

 For most use cases, [`ic0`](https://www.npmjs.com/package/ic0) is the simplest way to try this feature in a JavaScript environment: